enyo/json/README.md

-JSON in JavaScript
+# JSON in JavaScript

+This is a fork of Douglas Crockford's JSON parser which adds the `component.json` file.
+Nothing more.

+## Original Readme

 Douglas Crockford
 douglas@crockford.com

 2010-11-18